Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective

-Turning on the derivative Higgs coupling $g^{(2)}_{HHH}$ will change the significance of the dihiggs signatures.
-It is necessary to investigate the discovery potential at the 100 TeV collider when both the deviation of the $\lambda_{HHH} $ coupling from the SM value, and non-zero $g^{(2)}_{HHH}$ exist.
-In Fig.~\ref{fig:sig3} we present the reach of the 100 TeV collider with integrated luminosity of 3 ${\rm ab}^{-1}$ in the space of $g^{(1)}_{HHH}-g^{(2)}_{HHH}$ in the left panel as well as in the space of Wilson coefficients $c_H$ and $c_{HD}-4c_{H\Box}$ in the right panel, each with $c_{tH}=0$.
+Equation~\ref{eq:lorentzcoeff} and Table~\ref{tab:EFTtable} demonstrate it is necessary to investigate the discovery potential at the 100 TeV collider when both the deviation of the $\lambda_{HHH} $ coupling from the SM value, and non-zero $g^{(2)}_{HHH}$ exist.
+Turning on the derivative Higgs coupling $g^{(2)}_{HHH}$ will change the significance of the di-Higgs signatures.
+In Fig.~\ref{fig:sig3} we present the reach of the 100 TeV collider with integrated luminosity of 30 ${\rm ab}^{-1}$ in the space of $g^{(1)}_{HHH}-g^{(2)}_{HHH}$ in the left panel as well as in the space of Wilson coefficients $c_H$ and $c_{HD}-4c_{H\Box}$ in the right panel, each with $c_{tH}=0$.
 The left and right panels of the Fig.~\ref{fig:sig3} are not independent.
 Their values are connected by Eq.~\ref{eq:lorentzcoeff}, where the contours in the right panel are essentially rotated around the SM values as governed by the Eq.~\ref{eq:lorentzcoeff}.
 This represents only a class of models, in which $c_{tH}$ is not important, for example, singlet, triplet and quadruplet models.
 We plot the statistical significance contours for 2HDMs in $c_{tH}-c_{H}$ space as shown in separate plots of Fig.~\ref{fig:sig2hdm}. $c_{tH}=0$ corresponds to $\tan\beta\to\infty$, which is outside the experimental bounds on $\tan\beta$ in 2HDMs.